 These regulations are set by the UK Governement and are subject to periodic amendments.

-Please be aware that the College will not assess your fee status until we have received a formal application from you.
+Please note: we will not assess your fee status until we have received a formal application from you.

-Students from the EU, other EEA and/or Switzerland starting a course in the 2020–21 academic year (until the end of July 2021) will be eligible to pay the same fee as Home students and have access to student finance for the duration of their course, as long as they meet certain requirements which are unchanged from previous years.
+The Government has confirmed that EU/EEA/Swiss students who begin a course before the 31st July 2021 will be eligible to pay the same fee as Home students and have access to student finance for the duration of their course, as long as they meet certain requirements which are unchanged from previous years.
 This includes students who begin the course remotely.

 Fee Status Accordion

 Assessing your fee status

 When we receive your application we will make an initial decision on your fee status based on the information you have given us.

 If we do not have enough information to make a decision then we may ask you to complete a fee status questionnaire and supply additional evidence so that we can make our assessment.